Selfless - Selfish

 We each have gifts we can use to give our lives purpose and make the world better.
 Using our gifts for the good of others can solve problems, if we take bold and selfless action.
 Even very young people are capable of the kind of selfless actions that create positive change.

 - give examples of acts of selflessness that improve the quality of life.

-- The Legend of the Bluebonnet by Tomie de Paola (see Bibliographic References).
+- read aloud copy of The Legend of the Bluebonnet by Tomie de Paola

 De Paola, Tomie.
 The Legend of the Bluebonnet.
 New York: Scholastic, Inc., 1983.

-Read the story to the students.
-During the story, stop and check for understanding of the words drought and famine.
+During the story, stop and check for understanding of the problem and what the spirits want.
+Discuss words drought and famine.

-The students will choose an activity that is a benefit to a group or the community.
+Choose a group activity that is a benefit to a group or the community.
 They could plant flower seeds and later plant the flowers to beautify an area.
 They could make cards or decorations for a nursing home.
 They could write notes of appreciation and thanks to community service people like firemen and policemen.
-The students must come up with the idea.
-The only stipulation is that in order for the students to participate in the activity they will have to give up their free time (recess or after school) to do so.
+The children give up their free time (selflessly) to do so.